JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

   Here is an example `alphalens_coding.ipynb` file to show you how to use `alphalens` python package ti implement these method.

  ## Alpha Factors Implementation by Paper
  At last, we pick up four acdemic paper research on alpha factors to implement.
-The code file is `Alpha_on_Paper.ipynb`, Maybe there is another option view about custom factor defined by mine.
+The code file is `Alpha_on_Paper.ipynb`, Also there is another optional choice to view a custom factor created by mine.
 The performance you guess what?

  [Overnight Returns and Firm-Specific Investor Sentiment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2554010)